PO Box 9021, Wilmington, DE 19809, USA

 Glaucidium c. californicum

-(previously Glaucidium gnoma, which is now said to be Mountain Pygmy Owl of Mexico & Central America, reaching north into southern Arizona & New Mexico)
+(was Glaucidium gnoma, which is now the Mountain Pygmy Owl of Mexico and Central America, reaching north into southern Arizona and New Mexico)

 Asio f. flammeus